-AIHA’s Volunteer Healthcare Corps (VHC) is a distinct yet complementary component of our HIV/AIDS Twinning Center’s institutional partnership program.
-The VHC recruits highly skilled health and allied professionals for placement at institutions in sub-Saharan Africa as a way to provide long-term technical assistance and mentoring to strengthen human resources for health and improve health service delivery, particularly for people living with HIV.
+AIHA’s Volunteer Healthcare Corps (VHC) was a distinct yet complementary component of our HIV/AIDS Twinning Center’s institutional partnership program.
+The VHC recruited highly skilled health and allied professionals for placement at institutions in sub-Saharan Africa as a way to provide long-term technical assistance and mentoring to strengthen human resources for health and improve health service delivery, particularly for people living with HIV.

 The Ethiopian Diaspora Volunteer Program

-Alongside its traditional volunteer program, the Twinning Center aims to mobilize Diaspora communities to contribute to HIV/AIDS capacity building efforts through its Diaspora Initiative.
-This unique approach has the benefit of recruiting highly-skilled professionals with a particular motivation to return to their countries of origin, allowing them to quickly engage in both professional and personal activities while confronting less cultural barriers.
+Alongside its traditional volunteer program, the Twinning Center aimed to mobilize Diaspora communities to contribute to HIV/AIDS capacity building efforts through its Diaspora Initiative.
+This unique approach had the benefit of recruiting highly-skilled professionals with a particular motivation to return to their countries of origin, allowing them to quickly engage in both professional and personal activities while confronting less cultural barriers.

-With this program, there is a strong potential for repatriation, contributing to the developing world workforce.
-The Diaspora program also addresses some of the negative effects of “brain drain” as volunteers are able to transfer knowledge and skills back to their country of origin.
-This program is currently active in Ethiopia.
+With this program, there was a strong potential for repatriation, contributing to the developing world workforce.
+The Diaspora program also addressed some of the negative effects of “brain drain” as volunteers were able to transfer knowledge and skills back to their country of origin.

 The VHC Experience